FairgateLabs/rust-bitvmx-broker/README.md

 # Overview

 Rust BitVMX Broker is a message broker implemented in Rust.
-It provides a way to send and receive messages between clients using a synchronous server (`sync_server`), a client (`Client`), and a dual-channel (`DualChannel`) for communication, and a persistent queue-based channel (`QueueChannel`)
+It provides a way to send and receive messages between clients using a synchronous server (`sync_server`), a client (`Client`), and a dual-channel (`DualChannel`) or a persistent queue-based channel (`QueueChannel`) for communication

 The broker uses TLS certificates for authentication, verifying only the public key hash of each certificate.
 An allowlist controls which identities are trusted, and a routing table restricts which clients are allowed to communicate with each other.